-EFFECTIVE JANUARY 1, 2018 HAZARDOUS WASTE COLLECTION will be available to all residents of Crescent Township.
+HAZARDOUS WASTE COLLECTION is available to all residents of Crescent Township.
 The proper collection of hazardous waste will help eliminate toxins going into our waterways.
 Please take advantage of this wonderful and FREE service to everyone.
-Below is a link containing a letter from Waste Management regarding the procedure regarding door pick up service.
+Click here for curbside pickup details.

 Stormwater Management is an important part of today's enviroment.
 We all have an oppurtunity to contribute to cleaner waterways.
 How can you help?
 Below is a guide containing some suggestions on how to contribute using your property.

 Polluted stormwater runoff is commonly transported through Municipal Seperate Storm Systems (MS4s), from which is often discharged untreated into local waterbodies.
 To prevent harmful pollutants from being washed or dumped into a MS4, operators must obtain a NPDES permit and develop a stormwater management program.